9 nights. April 2021 - October 2022. From £1915.00.

 PLEASE NOTE: Price is per person and based on two people sharing a twin/double room.
 Single room supplements and upgrades are not included.

-Day OneFly direct to oil and cattle town Calgary, meet your tour manager and journey up into the majestic Rockies, to majestic Banff.
+Day 1Fly direct to the oil-and-cattle town of Calgary, meet your tour manager and journey into the Rockies, to majestic Banff.

-Day TwoExplore the delightful, bustling Rockies' capital, and take the opportunity to join a choice of memorable optional excursions, which include a cable car ride to the summit of Sulphur Mountain, a trip to the scenic Surprise Corner viewpoint overlooking the famous Banff Springs Hotel, and an unforgettable Helicopter Ride.
+Day 2Explore the Rockies' delightful, bustling Rockies’ capital, and take the opportunity to join a choice of memorable optional excursions, which include a cable-car ride to the summit of Sulphur Mountain, a trip to the scenic Surprise Corner viewpoint overlooking the famous Banff Springs Hotel, and an unforgettable helicopter ride.
+Spend your second evening in Banff soaking up the atmosphere of this mountain paradise, and perhaps dining out in one of the town's vast choice of restaurants and bars.

-Day FiveThe scenic feast continues as you head past majestic Mount Robson, Canada's highest peak, and along the Yellowhead Highway for a last overnight Rockies' stay in the delightful British Columbian mountain village Sun Peaks.
-Rest and relax in the resort, set beneath Tod Mountain and boasting British Columbia's highest golf course as well as a choice of bars and restaurants.
+Day 5The visual feast of Canadian scenery continues, today, as you head past majestic Mount Robson, Canada’s highest peak, and along the Yellowhead Highway.
+You'll spend your last night in the Rockies in the delightful British Columbian mountain village of Sun Peaks.
+Rest and relax in the resort, which shelters beneath Tod Mountain and boasts British Columbia’s highest golf course as well as a choice of bars and restaurants.

-Day SixBid farwell to the high mountains this morning, and head further west, passing 'frontier town Kamloops and journeying through the coastal ranges on the final western section of the famous Trans-Canada Highway, to the glittering waterfront city of Vancouver, for a two-night stay.
-Waste no time in savouring the atmosphere of the beautiful place often
+Day 6Bid farewell to the high mountains and head further west, today .
+You'll pass the frontier town of Kamloops, and journey through the coastal ranges on the final western section of the famous Trans-Canada Highway, as you head to lively, waterfront Vancouver.

-Day SevenJoin today's optional guided city tour and get to know delightful Vancouver.
+Day 7Join today’s optional guided tour of delightful Vancouver.
 Highlights will include restored Gastown, hectic, colourful Chinatown, and the glass and steel wonders of the Burrard Inlet waterfront.
-You'll also cross into the leafy suburbs of 'North Van' for the chance to brave the famous Capilano Suspension Bridge.
-The rest of the day is free for you to explore Vancouver at your leisure.
+You’ll also cross into the leafy suburbs of ‘North Van’ for the chance to brave the famous Capilano Suspension Bridge – which stretches 450ft across Capilano River.
+Afterwards, you'll have the rest of the day free.

-Day EightJourney to the ferry and cross the Georgia Strait to Vancouver Island, before heading on to the unashamedly 'British' capital of British Columbia, charming Victoria, with its Royal B.C.
-Museum, vast parliament buildings and grand Empress Hotel, for a two-night stay in this truly delightful city.
+Day 8Journey to the ferry and cross the Georgia Strait to Vancouver Island, before heading on to the unashamedly "British" capital of British Columbia, Victoria.
+Spend two nights in this charming city, and take the opportunity to discover the Royal B.C.
+Museum, vast parliament buildings and grand Empress Hotel.

-Day NineEnjoy a free day in Victoria, exploring under your own steam, or join this morning's optional excursion to world-famous Butchart Gardens, where over a million plants and several hundred floral species are displayed.
-This afternoon, you can complete your stay - and your Canadian adventure - by joining the optional 'Whale Watch' cruise, for the chance perhaps to spot orca, killer, humpback and grey whales in their natural environment.
+Day 9Spend a today exploring Victoria under your own steam.
+Alternatively, join this morning’s optional excursion to world-famous Butchart Gardens, where over a million plants and several hundred floral species are displayed.
+This afternoon, you can complete your stay – and your Canadian adventure – by joining our optional whale-watching cruise, for the chance to spot orca, killer, humpback and grey whales.

-Day 10Board the ferry back to the mainland this morning, and head on to Vancouver Airport and the return overnight flight.
+Day 10Board the ferry back to the mainland this morning, and head to Vancouver Airport to board your overnight flight home.

 Hotel transfer timesThe transfer time from the airport to your hotel is 1.5 hours from Calgary and four hours to Vancouver.